cmaureir/progra-alma/classes/class1.rst

 --------
 .. index:: comments, #

-A **comment** is a code section that is ignored by the interpreter.
+A **comment** is a section of code that is ignored by the interpreter.
-A comment can be used by the programmer to place some messages inside the code that can be useful to someone that need to read it in the future.
+A comment can be used by the programmer to place messages in the code that can be useful to someone that needs to read the code in the future.

 In Python,